jarondlk/jaronchai-blog/pages/uses.markdown

 ## Potential Upgrades in the Future

-So far this paged described the setup that I'm currently using.
-The following are tools or hardware, I would like to learn to use in the future.
+While I'm currently content with my setup, I'm always eager to explore new tools and hardware that could further enhance my productivity and overall experience.
+Here are some exciting potential upgrades that I'm considering for the future:

-* Apple Watch (upgrade from Xiaomi Smart Band 7)
+* Apple Watch (upgrade from Xiaomi Smart Band 7): As my interest in fitness and health tracking grows, I'm intrigued by the possibilities offered by the Apple Watch.
+With its advanced features, including heart rate monitoring, ECG, and a range of fitness apps, it promises to be a significant upgrade from my current Xiaomi Smart Band 7.
+The seamless integration with other Apple devices is also appealing, making it a potential addition to my Apple ecosystem.

 ## What I stopped using

-* Goodnotes (to Notability): I feel like the tools bar is taking up too much workspace area and once you have quite a large library of notes, the application feels sluggish.
+* Goodnotes (to Notability): As much as I enjoyed using Goodnotes for note-taking, I eventually switched to Notability due to its more intuitive interface and seamless iCloud integration.
+With Notability, I found that the tools bar takes up less workspace area, allowing me to focus more on my notes and sketches.
+Additionally, as my note library grew, Goodnotes began to feel sluggish, while Notability continues to provide a smooth and responsive experience.
-* Google Chrome (to Safari): I stopped using Google Chrome since I started using Apple's Safari for about two months.
-Chrome feels too clunky for using on Apple's device, and Safari is by far a way more secure browser.
+* Google Chrome (to Safari): For a long time, I relied on Google Chrome as my go-to browser.
+However, after giving Apple's Safari a try, I was pleasantly surprised by its speed, efficiency, and integration with macOS and iOS devices.
+Safari's focus on privacy and security also resonated with me, making it my preferred browser for the past couple of months.
+Its seamless synchronization with my Apple devices ensures a consistent and secure browsing experience.
-* Pycharm (to VScode): Since later VScode updates, nearly all of the features that I normally use on pycharm, is available on VScode.
+* Pycharm (to VScode): As a developer, Pycharm was my IDE of choice for Python programming.
+However, with the latest updates to Visual Studio Code (VScode), I've found that nearly all the features I normally use in Pycharm are now available in VScode.
+Its lightweight yet powerful nature and extensive library of extensions have made it a compelling alternative.
+I'm considering making the switch to VScode in the future to streamline my development workflow across different languages and projects.